MaxLeap/vertx-rpc/README.md

 The more detail
 =========

-We only dependency `Protostuff` as Codec, default we using protobuf, you can also specific JSON as wire protocol both client and server. new RPCServerOptions(vertx).setBusAddress("Address").addService(new ExampleService())`.setWireProtocol(WireProtocol.JSON))` new RPCClientOptions<MyService>(vertx).setBusAddress("Address").setServiceClass(MyService.class)`.setWireProtocol(WireProtocol.JSON))`
+We only dependency `Protostuff` as Codec, default we using protobuf, you can also specify JSON as wire protocol both client and server.

+    new RPCServerOptions(vertx).setWireProtocol(WireProtocol.JSON))
+    new RPCClientOptions<MyService>(vertx).setWireProtocol(WireProtocol.JSON))

-We also support `Reactive` as return type, so you can define your interface as `Observable<String> hello(String what)` instead of `void hello(String what, Handler<AsyncResult<String>> handler)`
+We also support `Reactive` as return type, so you can define your interface as

+`Observable<String> hello(String what)` instead of `void hello(String what, Handler<AsyncResult<String>> handler)`

 or CompletableFuture

 `CompletableFuture<String> hello(String what)` instead of `void hello(String what, Handler<AsyncResult<String>> handler)`

-One more thing that about `timeout and retry`. you can make annotation on your interface to define timeout for specific method and retry times.
+One more thing that about `timeout and retry`. you can make annotation on your interface to define timeout for specify method and retry times.

     @RequestProp(timeout = 1, timeUnit = TimeUnit.SECONDS, retry = 2)
     void hello(String what, Handler<AsyncResult<String>> handler);

 or

 	@RequestProp(timeout = 1000) //default timeUnit is milliseconds
     void hello(String what, Handler<AsyncResult<String>> handler)

-You can specific default timeout parameter in RPCClientOptions, if there are no RequestProp annotation on method, vertx-rpc will using default timeout, annotation @RequestProp have highest priority.
+You can specify default timeout parameter in RPCClientOptions, if there are no RequestProp annotation on method, vertx-rpc will using default timeout, annotation @RequestProp have highest priority.

 `retry = 2` meaning that will repeat request at most 2 times after found Timeout Exception,